cherali/localization/markdown/how-works-client.md

 <br>

-What happen if need dynamic texts??? (replace placeholder with value in text) [Read this](./dynamic-text.md)
+What happen if you need dynamic texts??? (replace placeholder with value in text) [Read this](./dynamic-text.md)

 <hr>